Growing & Harvesting

 The Time Is Ripe

 By mid-August, the orchards are ready for harvest—a job that usually takes about 30 days.
-Prune plums are tree-ripened so growers determine harvest time by checking fruit firmness and sugar content.
+Prune plums are tree-ripened so growers determine harvest time by checking fruit firmness and sugar content with a tool called a light refractometer.

 Once upon a time, growers smoothed and softened the soil beneath the trees and let the prune plums drop before gathering them to take to the dehydrator.
 This method required three to four “pickings" to strip an orchard completely of fruit